 Winder stairs are a lot like an L-shaped staircase, except that there is no landing.
 Instead, the stairs are continuous, taking on a wedge shape as they make the turn.
-These have been far less common in contemporary homes and are typically found in older residences.
-Rarely were they used as the main, front stairs and were more likely to be found as the second set of stairs in the home.
+These are far less common in contemporary homes and are typical of older residences.
+Rarely were they used as the primary staircase and were more likely the secondary staircase in the home.

 While perfect for tighter spaces, spiral staircases are still considered more of a novelty style.
-True spiral stairs have one central post to which all the radiating steps are attached, as they spiral upward through a space in the floor above.
-Because of their contact nature, they are typically found in beach houses and compact city dwellings because of the small amount of space they require.
+True spiral stairs have one central post.
+All the radiating steps attach to it as they spiral upward through a space in the floor above.
+Because of their compact nature, you can typically find them in beach houses and small city dwellings because of the small amount of space they require.

-Many city and municipal building codes require that a spiral staircase be a secondary route of egress from the higher floor because they are not as easy to navigate.
+Many city and municipal building codes require that a spiral stair be a secondary route of egress from the higher floor because they are not as easy to navigate.

-In fact, that is one of the main drawbacks for a spiral staircase: Only one person at a time can use the stairs and footing require caution because the inner portion of each step is narrow.
+In fact, that is one of the main drawbacks for spiral stairs: Only one person at a time can use the stairs and footing requires caution because the inner portion of each step is narrow.
 Besides, it is much harder to move larger items up and down a spiral staircase.

 A circular staircase is more like a traditional staircase than a spiral one — think of the kind you might find in a medieval castle.
-While it does go around and the steps are tapered, the curve is more relaxed than a spiral staircase with steps are easier to navigate.
+While it does go around and the steps are tapered, the curve is more relaxed and the steps are easier to navigate.

-Sometimes called helixed stairs, their curve is more graceful and less compact, which helps to create an architectural focal point.
-Of course, these require more open space and are costlier to build.
+Sometimes called helixed stairs, this curved staircase is more graceful and less compact, which helps to create an architectural focal point.
+Of course, circular stairs require more open space and are costlier to build.

 Most commonly used in or near an entryway, a curved staircase is a design statement.
-They do not form a circle as spiral or circular staircases do, and instead, are meant to be a major design feature.
+They do not form a circle as spiral or circular staircases do.
+Instead, curved stairs are meant to be a major design feature.

 Easy to traverse, the curve is usually gentle and is an elegant choice for any style of home.
-This type of staircase is said to be the most difficult to construct and, consequently, one of the most expensive.
+This type of staircase is said to be the most difficult to construct and, consequently, curved staircases are one of the most expensive.

-Great for tight spaces and small residences, ladder stairs are one of the most space-efficient types of staircases.
-Of course, it’s a good idea to check building codes in the local area because often they are not permitted as the main staircase.
+Great for tight spaces and small residences, ladder staircases are one of the most space-efficient types of staircases.
+Of course, it’s a good idea to check building codes in the local area because often these types of stairs cannot be the primary staircase.

-These types of stairs can be very handy for other uses, such as for reaching the upper shelves of extensive bookcases or extra tight spaces.
+This type of stair design can be very handy for other uses, such as for reaching the upper shelves of extensive bookcases or extra tight spaces.

-Part of the way up, there is a generous landing with two narrower flights on either side of the bottom section — one going left and the other going right.
-Large, expansive and expensive, this is a design statement that is intended to make a big impression.
+Part of the way up, there is a generous landing with two parallel flights on either side of the bottom section, one going left and the other going right.
+Large, expansive and expensive, these types of staircases make a grand entrance — and a big impression.

 Usually a variation on a straight staircase, a floating staircase usually consists of treads with no risers.
-Instead, the treads themselves are attached to the wall in a way that the support is invisible, or at least minimally visible.
-Other times, glass or plexiglass risers are used to achieve a floating appearance.
+Instead, the treads in these types of staircase attach to the wall in a way that the support is invisible, or at least minimally visible.
+Other times, glass or plexiglass risers can achieve a floating appearance.

 The material used can be wood, but it is often something else like metal, glass or stone.
-It is a contemporary look that often foregoes handrails, although glass can be used for safety instead of a traditional railing without sacrificing the open feeling.
+It is a contemporary look that often foregoes handrails, although you can opt for glass safety without sacrificing the open feeling.
 Again, any floating style must meet local building codes.